amittkulkarni/bank-telemarketing-prediction/README.md

 # Bank Telemarketing Prediction

 This repository contains a machine learning project aimed at predicting whether a client will subscribe to a term deposit based on data from direct marketing campaigns of a banking institution.
 The project is based on a Kaggle competition dataset, and the marketing campaigns were conducted via phone calls.
+This was an course project of Machine Learning Practice at IIT Madras BS Degree.

 ---